Chris-HJL/Openterface-Ops-GUI/README.md

 ## Language Support

 The application supports both English and Chinese languages.
 You can switch between languages using the `/lang` command or through the API.
+Translation files are located in the `i18n/` directory.

 ## RAG (Retrieval-Augmented Generation)